Critics fear the German football will be dismantled

 DrAt that time, 30 years ago, they called it the “Big Bang.”
 There was a great roar when the World American Football League started.
 In Frankfurt, at the Galaxy professional club matches in what was then known as the Waldstadion, I witnessed an unprecedented booming performance at a German sporting event.
-But the project, funded by the National Football League (NFL) from the United States and later launched as NFL Europe, was in red and disbanded in 2007.
+But that is from National Football League (NFL) from the US funded project, which later started as NFL Europe, was in red and disbanded in 2007.

 Now the International League has started again: the European Football League (ELF).
 At the end of June, eight teams, six of them in Germany, will play their first matches and take US national sport in Europe to a new level in a league that largely follows NFL rules and is modeled on the franchise system. .